broadinstitute/flipbook/README.md

 ```
 python3 -m reviewer2    # start server for all images in the current directory and subdirectories

-open http://localhost:8080   # open this url in your web browser to start reviewing images
 ```

 Below are more examples.
 All args are optional.
 Run it with `--help` to see all args + docs.

-*More examples:*
 ```
 python3 -m reviewer2 -x temp -x keyword2 -d /path/dir-with-images    #  -x are keyword(s) of paths to skip    -d is the top level dir to search instead of the current dir